Process tracing

 Scholars that use process tracing evaluate the weight of evidence on the basis of the strength of tests (notably straw-in-the-wind tests, hoop tests, smoking gun tests, double decisive tests).
 As a consequence, what matters is not solely the quantity of observations, but the quality and manner of observations.
 By using Bayesian probability, it may be possible to make strong causal inferences from a small sliver of data through process tracing.
 As a result, process tracing is a prominent case study method.
+Process tracing can be used to study one or a few cases, in order to determine the changes that have occurred over time within these cases and causal mechanisms are responsible for this change.

 Process tracing

-Process-tracing can be used both for inductive (theory-generating) and deductive (theory-testing) purposes.